tengkumuazabs/my-portfolio/sql/Airport_database_analysis.md

 Cessna 208 Caravan has the least seats and Boeing 777-300 has the maximum seats capacity.

-## Q8: How to obtain aircraft models with additional information of their ranges (less than 2000 is short, between 2000 and 5000 is middle, more than 5000 is long)
+## Q8: How to obtain aircraft models with additional information of their ranges? (less than 2000 is short, between 2000 and 5000 is middle, more than 5000 is long)
 ````sql
 select model ->> 'en' model, range,
 case when range < 2000 then 'Short'